 Prestigious groups such as the Garden Club Federation of Massachusetts and the Garden Club of America have made numerous awards to the Garden since its inception, including the Gold Medal Award from the Garden Club of New Jersey for the BBG’s “outstanding influence in horticulture in the community.”

-In the 75 years since its inception, the Berkshire Botanical Garden has continued to develop and prosper because of the generosity of individuals and institutions that share in our belief that a Botanical Garden is not only a place of serenity and beauty, but an essential component of a healthy community.
+For more than 85 years, the Berkshire Botanical Garden has continued to develop and prosper because of the generosity of individuals and institutions that share in our belief that a Botanical Garden is not only a place of serenity and beauty, but an essential component of a healthy community.